Bazzanti/numerical-analysis/README.md

 # numerical-analysis
 Exercises, scripts and more for Numerical analysis

-Some work about numerical analysis, like Hessemberg, Sturm, bisection etc. and respective examples as scripts.
+Some work on Matlab about numerical analysis, like Hessemberg, Sturm, bisection etc and respective examples as scripts.